 - Elite Mooks: They are superior to regular Astartes in almost every respect, but lack numbers so they've been distributed among the Chapters as this.

-- Fish out of Temporal Water: The first generation of Primaris were created nearly two thousand years ago and kept on ice until Gulliman returned to order their deployment.
+- Fish out of Temporal Water: The first generation of Primaris were created nearly eight thousand years ago and kept on ice until Gulliman returned to order their deployment.
 The Imperium they found on waking is near unrecognizable.
+Some of them even met Rogal Dorn.

 - Gameplay and Story Segregation: Primaris Marines can only take Repulsors and Thunderhawk Gunships as transports, but not Mastodons (which are even bigger than Repulsors and can even carry Centurions and Primarchs, who are clearly bigger and bulkier than Primaris) or Thunderhawk Transporters.
 Even then, a Thunderhawk cannot transport both Primaris Marines and normal Marines at the same time.
 The reason for these restrictions has never been explained.